Semeato and No-Till

 Machine

-Planting equipment must operate reliably across diverse soil textures and residue loads, with effective residue cutting, precise furrow opening, and accurate metering, placement of seeds, fertilizers at the specified rates and target depths.
+Planting equipment must operate reliably across diverse soil textures and residue loads, ensuring effective residue cutting, precise furrow opening, and accurate metering and placement of seeds and fertilizers at specified application rates and target depths.

 03.